It's 'raining' green crystals in Hawaii, thanks to Kilauea volcano eruption

 The gems are also known as olivine, "a common mineral in basaltic lava, which is what this eruption is producing," said Concord University volcanologist Janine Krippner.
 "Olivine is formed in hot and deep magmas and is brought up to the surface during an eruption."

+Although photos have been posted on social media, no scientists have confirmed any official sightings on the ground.

-This olivine fell out of the lava as it was spewed into the air, U.S. Geological Survey (USGS) scientist Wendy Stovall told Mashable.
+If verified, this olivine could have fallen out of the lava as it was spewed into the air, U.S. Geological Survey (USGS) scientist Wendy Stovall told Mashable.

 It's certainly not unusual to find olivine crystals in most Hawaiian lava rock, both new and ancient.
 "It's pretty common," Stovall said to Mashable.
 "There’s often olivine in rocks all over Hawaii."